Working.

 One bottle/can will be judged in the first round.
 A second, fresh, bottle will be judged if the beer progresses to Best of Show.

-Print out an entry label from this site and then attach to each bottle/can WITH CLEAR PACKING TAPE.
+Labelling Bottles and Cans: Print out an entry label from this site and then attach to each bottle/can WITH CLEAR PACKING TAPE or SELLOTAPE covering the entire label.

 No other label or identifiable information should be present.
 All requisite paperwork must be submitted with each entry and can be printed directly from this website.